Why kids are horrors at home

-“Kids have to behave a certain way at nursery or school, but at home they can run around, shout, scream and play,” says Suzie Hayman.
+“Kids have to behave a certain way at nursery or school, but at home they can run around, shout, scream and play,” says parenting expert and agony aunt Suzie Hayman.
 “It’s normal for a child to let off steam at home, where they feel comfortable and unconditionally loved.”

-Freedom of Expression
+Freedom of expression

-“Another reason could be that what parents perceive as ‘bad’ behaviour is just the child’s way of expressing his or her needs.
+Another reason could be that what parents perceive as bad behaviour is just the child’s way of expressing his or her needs.
 So set aside at least half an hour daily to spend with each child, reading a book together or playing their favourite game.
-“When a child has the need for ‘our time’ satisfied, they may not need more attention in a bad way,” Suzie says.
-In other words, if you make time just for them, their behaviour will improve.
+“When a child has its need for one-to-one time satisfied, they may not need more attention in a bad way,” Suzie says.
+"In other words, if you make time just for them, their behaviour will improve."

 Good cop, bad cop

 In the good old days, Daddy was the strict disciplinarian, or bad cop.
 “Wait until your father comes home,” mothers would warn, and children would do just that, waiting with dread for the sound of paternal footsteps.
 But times have changed, with current wisdom stipulating that both parents need to be equally involved in family life and discipline.

 “Children once thought fathers were the punishers.
 But that not only robs a dad of being the nice parent to have fun with, it also puts him in a position of not having a fully-rounded relationship with his own kid,” says Suzie.
 “Children need to learn that the same person can say yes and no, that they can love someone even if they are doing things that person doesn’t like.”